Hirohito: Death and state funeral

 On 22 September 1987, Hirohito underwent surgery on his pancreas after having digestive problems for several months.
 The doctors discovered that he had duodenal cancer.
 Hirohito appeared to be making a full recovery for several months after the surgery.
 About a year later, however, on 19 September 1988, he collapsed in his palace, and his health worsened over the next several months as he suffered from continuous internal bleeding.

 The Emperor died at 6:33 am on 7 January 1989 at the age of 87.
 The announcement from the grand steward of Japan's Imperial Household Agency, Shoichi Fujimori, revealed details about his cancer for the first time.
 Hirohito was survived by his wife, his five surviving children, ten grandchildren, and one great-grandchild.

 At the time of his death, he was both the oldest and longest-reigning historical Japanese emperor, as well as the longest-reigning living monarch in the world at that time, a distinction which passed to the Prince of Liechtenstein, Franz Joseph II, until his own death in November of the same year.

 The Emperor was succeeded by his eldest son, Akihito, whose enthronement ceremony was held on 12 November 1990 at the Tokyo Imperial Palace.

-Hirohito's death ended the Shōwa era.
-On the next day, 8 January 1989, a new era began: the Heisei era, effective at midnight the following day.
-From 7 January until 31 January, Hirohito's formal appellation was "Departed Emperor" (大行天皇, Taikō-tennō).
-His definitive posthumous name, Emperor Shōwa (昭和天皇, Shōwa-tennō), was determined on 13 January and formally released on 31 January by Prime Minister Noboru Takeshita.

 On 24 February, Hirohito's state funeral was held at the Shinjuku Gyo-en, and unlike that of his predecessor, it was formal but not conducted in a strictly Shinto manner.
 A large number of world leaders attended the funeral.
 Hirohito was buried in the Musashi Imperial Graveyard in Hachiōji, Tokyo alongside his late parents.
-Following his wife's death in 2000, she was buried near his.
+Following his wife's death in 2000, she was buried near him.